Netcracker/qubership-consul/docs/public/troubleshooting.md

 Problem with error log "agent.server.raft: failed to get log" allows any action:

-  1. Check backups in backup daemon, likes "/listbackups", "/listbackups/ID".
-If status equal "Successful" and if last backup is old, then we nees to data loss.
+  1. Fetch backups for checking, via routes "/listbackups", "/listbackups/ID.
+If status equal "Successful" and if last backup is old, that means that we are loss the data.
   2. If you have a time to start pods: connect to pod and remove raft.db file on all pods.
   else: